pseudopresence/dotfiles/README.md

 Ah beans I'm not using this yet

-TODO set ANSI Colors as the macOS 'Chalkboard' set:
+DONE set ANSI Colors as the macOS 'Chalkboard' set:

 Regular:
 Black   000000